aiven/devportal/.vale/README.rst

 Useful links about hunspell dictionaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Useful links to learn about Hunspell compatible dictionaries (for that is what this is):
+Useful links to learn about Hunspell compatible dictionaries:

 **Note** *This list needs curation to work out if it's all useful to other people or not.*